ms/buildtogether.tech/src/security.md

 from online threats: nothing happens to them if they don't, and as
 <span i="Schneier, Bruce">Bruce Schneier</span> has pointed out, their business models
-are designed to put the cost of security failures on users
-<cite>Schneier2021</cite>.
-As a result, much of what we are forced to go through
-is <span g="security_theater" i="security theater">security theater</span>
+are designed to put the cost of security failures on users [% b Schneier2021 %].
+As a result, much of what we are forced to go through is <span g="security_theater" i="security theater">security theater</span>
 intended to make us believe something is being done rather than to actually make us safer: forcing people to change passwords every three months encourages